If the other parent lives abroad

 The foreign court will then decide whether child maintenance should be paid (‘awarded’).
 They can also decide whether to enforce payment.

-You can contact the MEBC for your area to find out how your application is progressing.
+You can contact the MEBC to find out how your application is progressing.
 Do not contact the foreign court.

 - the country the other parent lives in